Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 4 - Page Layout/README.md

 </pre>
 <br>

-You can see an example of semantic layout--> portfolio.html
+You can see an example of semantic layout--> <a href="https://github.com/Ninja-Vikash/HTML/blob/main/CHAPTER%204%20-%20Page%20Layout/portfolio.html">portfolio.html</a>
 </ol>